totalperspective/jeltz-js/README.md

 varied documentation styles,
 and inconsistent interfaces create a complex web that developers must navigate.

-And most of the time wer're just flowing the return from one function to the argments of the next
+And most of the time we're just flowing the return from one function to the argments of the next:

 ```javascript
 // Traditional Approach
 const user = db.fetchUser(userId)